Football in Slovakia: Slovak cup

 The Slovak Cup is the football cup competition for Slovak club teams.
 It is organized annually by the Slovak Football Association (Slovenský futbalový zväz, SFZ).
 The cup has been held since the 1969/70 season, the first winner was Slovan Bratislava, who is also the record holder, with 17 titles.

 National team

 The men's national team qualified as group winners for the 2010 World Cup in South Africa.
 At the final tournament, the Slovak team surprisingly won against the world champions Italy 3–2, the Slovaks also qualified for the knockout stages, where they were eliminated after a 2–1 defeat against the eventual finalists Netherlands.

 The Slovak national team also qualified for UEFA Euro 2016, reaching the round of 16, and UEFA Euro 2020, where they were eliminated in the group stage.

+Attendances

+The average attendance per top-flight football league season and the club with the highest average attendance: